worldmaking/digm5010/sketches.md

-# Notes from practice sessions

-## Practice Session 1: Interfaces as instruments: From reactive graphics to audio-visual canvasses
+# Practice Session 1: Interfaces as instruments: From reactive graphics to audio-visual canvasses

 What makes the screen different from paper?
 What makes the mouse different from a pen?